sadish-d/autodiff/README.md

 @assert bw_diff(n5) == fw_diff(n6) == -a/x^4
 ```

-Note that nodes not explicitly supplied as an argument to the graph constructor can also get added to the graph.
+Nodes not explicitly supplied as an argument to the graph constructor may also get added to the graph.
 For example:

 ```julia
 nn1 = Node(Identity, (Node(),), "1")